← Return to Blog Index

 Different replenishment methods suit different product types and business needs.
 Most retailers use multiple methods depending on product characteristics.

-How it works: Review inventory at regular intervals (daily, weekly, monthly).
-Each review, order up to a target level regardless of current stock position.
+Review inventory at regular intervals.
+Each review, order up to a target level.

 Order Quantity = Target Level - Current Inventory - On Order